 Guilden Sutton Green Space

-Hooks Wood found itself firmly on the map recently when it was visited by the new government’s minister for forestry, Mary Creagh MP. (right pic) Mary was accompanied by Louise Gittins, the Leader of CWAC (left pic), and representatives of Mersey Forest and the Forestry Commission.
-Centre picture is the Director of Mersey Forest, Paul Nolan who has given us a lot of help and support establishing Hooks Wood.
+The wood was visited by the then new government minister for forestry, Mary Creagh MP. (right in pic).
+Mary was accompanied by Louise Gittins, the Leader of CWAC (left in pic), and representatives of Mersey Forest and the Forestry Commission.
+In the centre of the picture is the Director of Mersey Forest, Paul Nolan who has given us a lot of help and support establishing Hooks Wood.
+Sarah Jessop whose vision the wood was is second from the left.

 Who are Guilden Sutton Green Space?